JuliaIBPM/RigidBodyTools.jl/docs/src/manual/transforms.md

 ````

 This created a 2d motion vector, with angular velocity 1.0 and linear
 velocity (2.0,3.0).
-One can also supply the angular and translational
+One can also supply the angular and linear
-parts separately
+parts separately, using keywords.
+If one of these keywords is
+omitted, it defaults to zero for that part.

 ````@example transforms
-v2 = PluckerMotion(1.0,[2.0,3.0])
+v2 = PluckerMotion(angular=1.0,linear=[2.0,3.0])
 v2 == v
 ````